 Shasta Leo liked to drink and occasionally tippled a bit too much.
 On a fine April day in the year 1900, he and his friend, Charles Berry, had been drinking in Albany, Oregon, and decided to ride the rails to Eugene.
 Shasta Leo hopped on a lumber train car while it was moving and slipped, falling between two cars.
 His left leg hit one of the rails and was run over by the wheel of the train, mashing the flesh to jelly but leaving most of the bones unbroken, according to one newspaper description of the incident.

 He was taken to a nearby boarding house, where his leg was amputated just below the knee.
 “Daniels took the matter philosophically and seemed as little disturbed as any one around,” reported the Albany Democrat the day after the accident.
 Hopefully his inebriated state helped with the pain, at least for a while.
 Initially no one was sure if he would survive.
 Since he had no money, the taxpayers of Linn County paid the surgeon’s bill.

-Not only did he survive, he was well on the road to recovery by May.
+He not only survived, but Leo was also well on the road to recovery by May.
 By June he was able to return to California, where he convalesced at the home of his pharmacist brother in Napa.
 Evidently he took to roaming again after his leg was fully healed.
-Shasta Leo died on January 10, 1911, in Los Angeles, far from his family in Northern California.

 Featured photo: mugshot of Shasta Leon Daniels taken in 1897 in Sacramento, California.
 Collection of the author.